 - The world’s largest air bag suppliers Toyoda Gosei Company, TRW Automotive Inc. Autoliv Inc., and Takata Corporation are setting up plants and increasing production capacity in India.

-- Absence of solid and concrete regulatory framework/bodies
+- Absence of solid and concrete Regulatory Framework/Bodies

-- Lack of standardization of end-use products
+- The need to promote Standardization of end-use products

-- Recycling of composites waste
+- Recycling of Composites Waste and EoL

-- Low Intellectual property rights (IPR) activities and IP management
+- Low IP activities and IP management

-There is a great scope for the Indian composites fabricators and raw materials manufacturers to cater the global export market, which will boost India’s composites consumption in the next five to ten years.
+There is a great scope for the Indian Composites fabricators and Raw Materials manufacturers to cater the global Export Market, which will boost India’s Composites consumption in the next five to ten years.
 Going forward, the Indian composites market is poised to grow substantially in the next five years.